MetalSkink/MetalSkink/README.md

 -->
 Hello, I am a software engineer passionate about web development with frameworks especially ReactJS and Angular, I am self-taught and I seek to work on real projects that use these technologies

+You can see my personal website here: https://metalskink.github.io/Portafolio/

 <h3> 🛠 &nbsp;Tech Stack</h3>